w3c/wai-curricula/content/how-to-use-these-curricula.md

 {% include excol.html type="start" %}

-## Compare, Select, and Procure Courses on Web Accessibility
+## Course Characteristics

 {% include excol.html type="middle" %}

-The following is a list of course characteristics that you can consider to compare and select courses based on the WAI Curricula.
+The following course characteristics can help you compare and select courses and/or certification programs.

 ### Students' Outcomes

 Learning outcomes are usually defined as what a student should be able to demonstrate after completion of a particular course.

-Ask for mappings that demonstrate how the course addresses learning outcomes in the curricula.
+You may want to ask for mappings that demonstrate how the course addresses curricula learning outcomes.
 The course does not need to follow the specific order in which learning outcomes are outlined.
 However, it is advisable that:

 * those at a module level are covered
 * those from the introductory modules are addressed before any others from specific roles